npm/cli/docs/lib/content/commands/npm-rebuild.md

 ### Description

-This command runs the `npm build` command on the matched folders.
+This command is used to conditionally run the `node gyp` build tool.
 This is useful when you install a new version of node, and must recompile all your C++ addons with the new binary.
 It is also useful when installing with `--ignore-scripts` and `--no-bin-links`, to explicitly choose which